nxck2005/itfl/README.md

 ## Acknowledgements

-This repo utilizes the single-header library [picosha2](https://github.com/okdshin/PicoSHA2 "picosha2.h") by [okdshin](https://github.com/okdshin), for the SHA-256 implementation.
+This repo utilizes the single-header library by [Stephan Brumme](https://create.stephan-brumme.com/hash-library/), for the SHA-256 implementation, and [cxxopts](https://github.com/jarro2783/cxxopts) by [Jarryd Beck](https://github.com/jarro2783).

 ## License